World's 50 most delicious drinks

 The coolest thing in India?

 Some of India's lucky workers have migrated into the air-conditioned confines of its call centers and IT offices.
 For the rest, and for travelers there, reprieve comes in the form of a cooling, sweat-beating summer drink that acts like an internal sun screen.
-Mango, yogurt and milk combine in creamy harmony making those sweltering afternoons fighting stray dogs for the shade almost something to look forward to.
+Mango, yogurt and milk combine in creamy harmony making those sweltering afternoons almost something to look forward to.

 49. Red Bull, Austria

-Note: Editor's note: This article was previously published in 2011.
-It was reformatted and republished in 2018.